sainnhe/tmux-fzf/README.md

 This plugin supports multiple selection for `kill` action, you can press `TAB` and `Shift-TAB` to mark multiple items.

-Most operations don't need to be explained, but there are some operations that might need to be explained here.
+Most actions don't need to be explained, but there are some actions that might need to be explained here.

 ## link & move window